-The Keystone Opportunity Zone (KOZ) is a unique opportunity to develop land with greatly reduced state and local taxes, a result of partnerships among state and local taxing bodies, school districts, economic development agencies and community-based organizations.
-Providing a once-in-a-lifetime opportunity to develop, construct or renovate properties throughout Central Pennsylvania, the Keystone Opportunity Zone program offers greatly reduced or completely eliminated state and local taxes through 2020 in most cases.
-To learn more about the Keystone Opportunity Zone program, click here.
+The Keystone Opportunity Zone (KOZ) is a premier tax incentive providing companies and investors a unique opportunity to develop land with greatly reduced state and local taxes, a result of partnerships among state and local taxing bodies, school districts, economic development agencies and community-based organizations.
+Providing a once-in-a-lifetime opportunity to develop, construct or renovate properties throughout Central Pennsylvania, the Keystone Opportunity Zone program offers greatly reduced or completely eliminates state and local taxes.

-To see a list of KOZ sites in Central Pennsylvania click here.
+To learn more and view a list of KOZ designated properties in Central Pennsylvania click here.

 The Governor’s Action Team is ready to assist you in implementing your business growth strategy.
 Take a closer look at Pennsylvania and give us a call at 717.787.8199, or click on the map below for contact information for professional staff in each of our regional offices and in our headquarters in Harrisburg.